lois4801/HR_Analysis--SQLtoPOWERBI/README.md

-   Here are the following questions needed to be anwered.
+   Here are the following questions needed to be answered.

 -- What is the gender breakdown of employees in the company?